 Illegally jailed at the Bronx Zoo?
-Court to weigh Happy the Elephant's rights | Entertainment
+Court to weigh Happy the elephant's rights | Entertainment

 Prior efforts to grant legal personhood to animals, including chimpanzees, have been unsuccessful.
-The Bronx Zoo, run by the Wildlife Conservation Society, says Happy is well cared for, and moving her to a sanctuary would not serve her interests.
+The Bronx Zoo, run by the Wildlife Conservation Society, has said Happy is well cared for, and that moving the elephant to a sanctuary would not serve her interests.

-Jim Breheny, the zoo's director, has said the push to grant habeas corpus rights to animals "demeans all the people who have sought such relief."
+"The blatant exploitation of Happy the elephant by NRP to advance their coordinated agenda shows no concern for the individual animal," the Bronx Zoo said in a statement on Wednesday, using an acronym for the animal rights group.
+"Their concern is winning a legal argument, not what is best for Happy."
 A New York trial court in February 2020 dismissed the original petition, calling Happy an "intelligent, autonomous being" who "may be entitled to liberty," but not legally a person.
 An appeals court later upheld that ruling.

-The hearing in front of the Albany-based Court of Appeals, a seven-member panel that generally focuses on issues of law rather than individual factual disputes, is scheduled for 2 p.m.(1800 GMT).
+The hearing in front of the Albany-based Court of Appeals is scheduled for 2 p.m.(1800 GMT).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)